 Nestled in the center of Coyoacán, there is a place where popular culture, crafts, and even gastronomy find a harmony that captivates locals and strangers.
 This is the National Museum of Popular Cultures, a place that in 37 years of existence has become the voice of ethnic and cultural diversity of the country, and has managed to place itself in the taste of the inhabitants of Mexico City, as well as national and international tourists.

 Established on September 24, 1982, with an exhibition related to the cornfields, the venue was founded by anthropologist and ethnologist Guillermo Bonfil Batalla, as a way of providing projection to the native peoples of the country and the Mexican capital, a task that in the '80s was fundamental in the face of the economic, political and socio-cultural crisis that Mexico was going through.

 In that decade, Bonfil Batalla warned of the need to create a space dedicated to talking about those social groups then considered as subalterns and whose vision of reality was, and is different from that of the average Mexican.

 It was then, in coordination with a group of anthropologists and ethnologists, that they took on the task of compiling data on indigenous groups and popular sectors that could express their traditions and customs.

-The main objective of the National Museum of Popular Cultures is to show the cultural heritage of the indigenous peoples of Mexico in order to achieve a cultural dialogue with today's society so that their wealth and contribution to the country are recognized.
+The main objective of the National Museum of Popular Cultures is to show the cultural heritage of the indigenous peoples of Mexico to achieve a cultural dialogue with today's society so that their wealth and contribution to the country are recognized.